src47/src47.github.io/index.md

 ### About Me

-I am a first-year PhD student at Stanford University and SLAC National Accelerator Laboratory, advised by Professor [Mike Dunne](https://profiles.stanford.edu/Mike-dunne).
-My primary research focuses on developing automatic data analysis methods for experiments in Chemistry and Materials Science.
-Some side interests include theoretical studies of machine learning loss landscapes and using computational methods to discover novel energy and biological materials!
+I am a fourth-year PhD student at Stanford University and SLAC National Accelerator Laboratory, advised by Professor [Mike Dunne](https://profiles.stanford.edu/Mike-dunne).
+My primary research focuses on automatically interpreting the results of large scale X-ray scattering experiments and performing adaptive experimental decision making.
 Prior to Stanford, I obtained an MPhil degree in Scientific Computing from Cambridge University under the supervision of Professor [David Wales](https://www.ch.cam.ac.uk/group/wales/person/dw34) and a BA in Chemistry from Pomona College.

 ### Current Projects